 - S = Support: Baby’s back should be in a natural position and well supported at all times.
 Make sure their tummy and chest are next to yours (3).

 Ring Sling Questions and Answers

 New to babywearing?
 I know I had lots of questions before I entered the world of baby slings.
 Here are some of the issues you might want to be addressed before choosing a ring sling for you and your baby.

 It is designed to be worn over the shoulder, whereas a wrap can be worn in many different ways.
 A wrap usually has more fabric for this purpose.
-There are some wraps that come with rings which can be converted to a ring sling, but generally — no — a ring sling cannot be worn as a wrap.
+There are some wraps that come with rings that can be converted to a ring sling, but generally — no — a ring sling cannot be worn as a wrap.

 Yes, being close to mom or dad, securely tucked up in a sling, will often lull a baby to sleep.
 Just make sure they are secure and their head is supported, with their chin off their chest.

 Can I Use a Ring Sling on a Preemie?

 Most experts don’t recommend using one for a preemie.
 The advised minimum baby weight for most of these products is about 8 pounds and up (4).